A: Publication and Authorship

 2. Editors are responsible for the contents and overall quality of the publication.

 3. Editors should always consider the needs of the authors and the readers when attempting to improve the publication.

 4. Editors should guarantee the quality of the papers and the integrity of the academic record.

 5. Editors should publish errata pages or make corrections when needed.

-6. Editors should have a clear picture of research's funding sources.
+6. Editors should have a clear picture of the research's funding sources.

-7. Editors should base their decisions solely one the papers' importance, originality, clarity and relevance to publication's scope.
+7. Editors should base their decisions solely on the papers' importance, originality, clarity, and relevance to the publication's scope.

 8. Editors should not reverse their decisions nor overturn the ones of previous editors without serious reason.

-10. Editors should ensure that all research material they publish conforms to international accepted ethical guidelines.
+10. Editors should ensure that all research material they publish conforms to internationally accepted ethical guidelines.

 11. Editors should only accept a paper when reasonably certain.

 12. Editors should act if they suspect misconduct, whether a paper is published or unpublished, and make all reasonable attempts to persist in obtaining a resolution to the problem.